namhng/SC25--iot-project/README.md

 When starting the course, I was curious to learn about different connectivity methods such as LoRa and The Things Internet, but I was disappointed when I found out an additional sensor was required that costs around 150 SEK.
 As I already, spent a significant amount of money I opted to do a different option, which was WiFi.
 It is set up once and is done, as long as the WiFi configurations don't change.
 As I used this project as a prototype for future expansion, WiFi is an especially good choice as there won't be anything to worry about in the future, be it handling more sizeable or complex data.

 This device is also intended to be used with a constant power supply since the system itself is so power hungry, there is also no concern on how often we transmit data.
+In this case, whenever the PIR sensor detects movement (after a cooldown period of five seconds) and every ten seconds the reading of the ultrasonic ranging module.
+These values can be adjusted as described above.

 Looking at the function that sends the data again: